icodewith-ai/icodewithai-code/content/presentations/structured-vibe-coding-without-losing-the-vibes.md

 +++
-title = "Structured Vibe Coding Without Loosing the Vibes" summary = "This session explores how vibe coding helps solo devs move quickly from idea to app while avoiding the common pitfalls of skipping structure." audience = "Technical architects, DevOps engineers, engineering managers, product managers, technical project managers, and IT leaders who need to understand and evaluate AI development tools.
+title = "Structured Vibe Coding Without Losing the Vibes" summary = "This session explores how vibe coding helps solo devs move quickly from idea to app while avoiding the common pitfalls of skipping structure." audience = "Technical architects, DevOps engineers, engineering managers, product managers, technical project managers, and IT leaders who need to understand and evaluate AI development tools.
 Developers looking to learn how to create development agents are welcomed to attend as well." image = "/images/presentations/ai-cafe-presentation.jpg"